tanut2539/cloud-sdk-swift/README.md

 ## License

-KenticoCloud is available under the MIT license.
+KenticoCloud Swift SDK is available under the MIT license.
 See the LICENSE file for more info.